- New Virus in China 2022: Langya ALERT! No vaccine, no treatment!

-Apple shares, which had been halted ahead of the announcement, skidded 7.7 percent in after-hours trade, dragging the company`s market value below $700 billion.
+Apple shares skidded 7.7 percent in after-hours trade, dragging the company`s market value below $700 billion.
 In the broader market, the S&P 500 futures

-On Apple`s earnings call in November, Cook cited slowing growth in emerging markets such as Brazil, India and Russia for the lower-than-anticipated sales estimates for the company`s fiscal first quarter.
+In November, Cook cited slowing growth in emerging markets such as Brazil, India and Russia for a lower-than-anticipated sales estimates for the company`s fiscal first quarter.
 But Cook specifically said he "would not put China in that category" of countries with troubled growth.

-That all came before the damage to the Chinese economy from trade tensions with the United States became clear.
-On Wednesday, China`s central bank magazine said the country`s economic growth could fall below 6.5 percent in the fourth quarter as companies face increased difficulties there.
+That all came before the damage to the Chinese economy from trade tensions with the United States and long-simmering structural issues became evident.

 Apple is now the highest-profile multinational corporation to warn that the economic slowdown in China could hurt its business.
 Automakers such as Ford Motor Co

-Apple has held firm on its premium pricing strategy in China despite the risk of a slower economy, a factor that has been exacerbated by the strong U.S. dollar.
-Apple tends to set its prices in U.S. dollars and charge a broadly equivalent amount in local currencies.
+But Apple has held firm on its premium pricing strategy in China despite the risk of a slower economy.

 "The question for investors will be the extent to which Apple’s aggressive pricing has exacerbated this situation and what this means for the company’s longer-term pricing power within its iPhone franchise," James Cordwell, an analyst at Atlantic Equities, told Reuters.

-Hal Eddins, chief economist at Apple shareholder Capital Investment Counsel, said Cook`s comments on how the U.S. trade tensions with China were hurting the company`s outlook "might be a dig at (U.S. President Donald) Trump, but mostly he may be using the trade turmoil as an excuse for some missteps they’ve made over the last year."
+Hal Eddins, chief economist at Apple shareholder Capital Investment Counsel, said Cook`s comments on the impact of the U.S. trade tensions with China "might be a dig at (U.S. President Donald) Trump, but mostly he may be using the trade turmoil as an excuse for some missteps they’ve made over the last year."